 About Lobuche Peak Climbing

-Lobuche East Peak, 6119m is an exciting and challenging way to upgrade your Classic Everest Base Camp Trekking with a beautiful climb in the center of Khumbu valley of Nepal.
-Though not quite as high as Island peak (6189m), Lobuche East Peak Climbing is technically more challenging.
-Lobuche Peak is a genuine 6000m mountaineering experience which requires a basic knowledge of rock and ice climbing techniques at high altitude.
+Lobuche East Peak, at an elevation of 6119 meters, is an exciting and challenging way to upgrade your Classic Everest Base Camp Trekking with a beautiful climb in the centre of the Khumbu Valley of Nepal.
+Though less relatively as high as Island Peak (6189m), Lobuche East Peak Climbing is technically more challenging.
+Lobuche Peak is a genuine 6000m mountaineering experience requiring basic knowledge of rock and ice climbing techniques at high altitudes.

-Lobuche East is a favorite because of the exceptional panorama seen from the summit: Lhotse, Nuptse, Pumori, Lobuche, Ama Dablam, Makalu and notably, a fantastic view of Mount Everest, which is not visible from Island Peak.
-Lobuche consists of several small summits, but ‘Lobuche Peak’ refers to Lobuche East, rather than Lobuche West, which is a different and more difficult peak.
+Lobuche East is a favourite because of the exceptional panorama seen from the summit: Lhotse, Nuptse, Pumori, Lobuche, Ama Dablam, Makalu and notably, a fantastic view of Mount Everest, which is not visible from Island Peak.
+Lobuche consists of several small summits, but ‘Lobuche Peak’ refers to Lobuche East rather than Lobuche West, a different and more difficult peak.
 The popular route to Lobuche East is from the south ridge.
 Our Lobuche East Peak Climbing starts with the Everest Base Camp Trekking, which in itself is a splendid trekking trail through beautiful forests, Sherpa villages and monasteries with endless great views of the Khumbu Mountains.
-Proper acclimatization is important for Lobuche East Peak Climbing and trekking the Everest Base Camp and Kala Patthar first provides the perfect preparation to continue on a carefully paced climb of Lobuche East Peak.
+Proper acclimatization is essential for Lobuche East Peak Climbing and trekking the Everest Base Camp.
+Kala Patthar first provides the perfect preparation for a carefully paced climb of Lobuche East Peak.

-The best season for Lobuche East Peak Climbing is from March to May (Spring) and from September to November (Autumn).
+The best season for Lobuche East Peak Climbing is from March to May (Spring) and September to November (Autumn).
 However, the winter is also a great time to climb if you are well prepared for the cold weather.
-In the crisp and cold month of December, the views of mountains are crystal clear and there are fewer tourists around.
+In the crisp and cold month of December, the views of the mountains are crystal clear, and there are fewer tourists around.
 The duration of the Lobuche East Peak Climbing can be lengthened or shortened according to your preference.
-Annapurna Foothills Treks and Expedition will arrange every detail of your Lobuche East Expedition; lodge accommodation, guides, food, as well as all the necessary climbing and camping equipment.
+Annapurna Foothills Treks and Expedition will arrange every detail of your Lobuche East Expedition; lodge accommodation, guides, food, and all the necessary climbing and camping equipment.

 We offer various routes and itinerary options to climb Lobuche East Peak in Nepal.